 1. Data Frame

-A data frame is the most common frame in the CAN protocol.
+A data frame is the most common frame in the CAN bus protocol.
 It contains data.
 All regular frames containing data are known as Data frames.
 A data frame consists of 7 fields.

 2. Remote frame